 - Ensure that you have sufficient finances and necessities, including medication, in case your travels are disrupted

-This advisory overrides all other risk levels, with the exception of areas for which the Government of Canada advises to avoid all travel (including regional advisories).
-The avoid all travel advisories remain valid.
+The current travel advisory advising Canadians to avoid non-essential travel outside of Canada until further notice, overrides all other risk levels, with the exception of areas for which the Government of Canada advises to avoid all travel (including regional advisories).
+The avoid all travel advisories still remain valid.

 Travel between Canada and the United States.

 To limit the spread of COVID-19, American and Canadian authorities announced the temporary restriction all non-essential travel across their land borders until further notice.
 As a result, you will not be allowed to cross the border for recreation or tourism.

 Travellers flying from Canada may be allowed entry if they meet the additional requirements below:

 - You may have to self-isolate upon arrival depending on the state you are visiting and provide your accommodations details to local authorities

 - All air passengers to the U.S., 2 years or older, including those in transit, are required to present a negative COVID-19 test result taken within 72 hours prior to their departure:

 American authorities accept both antigen and molecular tests.
 However, they may impose additional requirements without notice and your travel plans could be severely disrupted.
 You should not depend on the Government of Canada for assistance related to changes to your travel plans.